Bonito: did you know you can eat it dried & fresh?

-Bonitos are a tribe of medium-sized ray-finned predatory fish.
-They belong to the Scombridae family which also produces the mackerel, tuna, and Spanish mackerel tribes as well as the butterfly kingfish.
+They belong to the Scombridae family, which also produces mackerel, tuna, and Spanish mackerel fish, as well as the butterfly kingfish.

 They closely resemble skipjack tuna and can be used as a substitute for skipjack in recipes.

-There are seven species across four genera which comprise the bonito tribe.
-Three of the four genera are monotypic genera, having a single species each.
+There are 7 species across 4 genera that comprise the bonito tribe.
+3 of the 4 genera are monotypic genera, having a single species each.

 Bonito is often incorporated into food dishes.
 It has a firm texture, a dark color, and a moderate fat content.

-Many say it can be used with light seasoning because they claim its taste is delicious.
-It can be eaten grilled, pickled or baked.
+Many say it can be used with light seasoning because they say its taste is delicious.
+It can be eaten grilled, pickled, or baked.